StanLivitski/Comety/README.rst

 ----------------

-*Comety* is a simple toolkit for building web applications that can promply react to events occuring on the server using a technique called Comet_.
+*Comety* is a simple toolkit for building web applications that can promptly react to server-side events using a technique called Comet_.

 Comet_ is a web programming model that allows a web server to